David C. Madoff, M.D.

 Dr. Madoff earned his B.A. from Emory University and his M.D. from the University of Pittsburgh.
 He completed both his internship in Internal Medicine and residency in Radiology at SUNY at Stony Brook and his fellowship training in Vascular and Interventional Radiology at The University of Texas MD Anderson Cancer Center.
 Dr. Madoff achieved Board Certification in Diagnostic Radiology from the American Board of Radiology in 2000 and attained his Certificate of Added Qualifications in Vascular and Interventional Radiology in 2002.

 Dr. Madoff has a strong background in clinical care and has treated many patients with complex oncological problems.
-He was a faculty member in the Interventional Radiology Section at MD Anderson Cancer Center in Houston, Texas for over a decade before joining Weill Cornell.
+He was a faculty member in the Interventional Radiology Section at MD Anderson Cancer Center in Houston, Texas for over a decade before joining Weill Cornell in 2011.
 His clinical interests are wide-ranging, and have included visceral vascular, hepatobiliary and genitourinary interventions, various embolotherapy and percutaneous biopsy techniques and many specialized therapies within the realm of Interventional Oncology.
 In particular, Dr. Madoff is world-renowned for his work on preoperative portal vein embolization, a technique used to improve the safety of major hepatic resection.
 This technique is based on the liver's ability to regenerate and has been used in patients with primary and metastatic hepatobiliary cancer to increase the size of the anticipated liver remnant before surgery.
 Without this procedure, many patients with potentially resectable disease would not be eligible for curative resection.
 Dr. Madoff has also been heavily involved in treating patients with transarterial and ablative approaches to cancer in the liver and other organ systems.

 1. Percutaneous transcatheter and ablative tumor therapy